sueszli/blog/barrier pattern.md

 # javascript

-> again: we're waiting for event loop i/o here and not threads/processes.
+> again: not the same as waiting for threads/processes but callbacks from the event loop.

 ```js
 function sleep(ms) {